 Prior to enrolling at Syracuse, Drew was a 1987 state champion at 108 pounds while a senior at Mahwah (N.J.)
 High School.
 He also placed third in the state his junior year.

-Drew is looking to have a nationally recognized, consistently winning program by attracting quality student-athletes from around the country who have a solid commitment to both academics and wrestling.
+Drew is looking to have a nationally recognized, consistently winning program by attracting quality student-athletes from around the country who have a strong commitment to both academics and wrestling.